get_vessel_info()

 IMO numbers are permanent unique identifiers that follow a vessel from construction to scrapping.
 Assigned by the International Maritime Organization, IMO numbers are required for only a subset of industrial fishing vessels.
 IMO number can be transmitted along with MMSI in AIS messages but they are frequently missing.

-These identity markers are often the starting point of any enquiry around vessel identity.
+These identity markers are often the starting point of any inquiry around vessel identity.
 However, due to their characteristics, none of these identifiers should be interpreted as the sole identity source for a vessel.
 Global Fishing Watch does extensive work to analyze and gather all the information available for a given vessel into cohesive sets.

 Note: MMSI is referred to as